wiremoons/get-uuid/README.md

 The resulting program is in located the `./bin/` sub-directory.

-To detect and use `vcpkg` the `cmake` detection process looks for the environment variable `VCPKG_ROOT`.
+To detect and use `vcpkg` the `cmake` process looks for the environment variable `VCPKG_ROOT`.
 Set this to the location of `vcpkg` installation.
+For assistance wiht installing 'vcpkg' see: [Get started with vcpkg](https://vcpkg.io/en/getting-started.html).
 ```
 # Most Unix (Linux, macOS, etc):
-export VCPKG_ROOT=/Users/simon/.vcpkg
+export VCPKG_ROOT=~/.vcpkg
 ```

 ## Library Dependencies